hurbcom/challenge-bravo/README.md

 ![Architecture](./docs/api-workflow.png)

-Below you can see how the things works:

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.